rh-ai-quickstart/guardrailing-llms/README.md

-# Safeguard private data with LLM guardrails
+# Deploy a security-focused AI assistant

-Add an AI safety framework with TrustyAI and detector services to help safeguard your private healthcare data with multiple layers of protection.
+Build a healthcare AI assistant that ensures your large language model has multiple layers of protection, including PII detection and content moderation.

 ## Detailed description